amitavadutta466/privacy-policy/index.md

 # Privacy Policy

-**IP Apps Tech** built the app as a Free app.
+**IP Apps Tech** built this app as a Free app.
 This SERVICE is provided by IP Apps Tech at no cost and is intended for use as is.

-This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decides to use our Service.
+This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information.

-If you choose to use our Service, then you agree to the collection and use of information in relation to this policy.
-The Personal Information that we collect is used for providing and improving the Service.
-We will not use or share your information with anyone except as described in this Privacy Policy.
+---

-### Information Collection and Use
+## 1. Information Collection and Use

-For a better experience, while using our Service, we may require you to provide us with certain personally identifiable information.
-The information that we request will be retained on your device and is not collected by us in any way.
+We may collect and use the following types of information:

+- Personally identifiable information (e.g. email, device ID) only when voluntarily provided by the user.
+- Device data, app usage data, and diagnostic logs, used only to improve the app experience.

-The app does use third-party services that may collect information used to identify you.
+Our app uses third-party services that may collect data.
+These include:

-Link to privacy policy of third-party service providers used by the app:

 - [Google Play Services](https://www.google.com/policies/privacy/)
 - [AdMob](https://support.google.com/admob/answer/6128543?hl=en)

-### Log Data

-We want to inform you that whenever you use our Service, in a case of an error in the app we collect data and information (through third-party products) on your phone called Log Data.

-This Log Data may include information such as your device Internet Protocol (“IP”) address, device name, operating system version, the configuration of the app when utilizing our Service, the time and date of your use of the Service, and other statistics.

-### Cookies

-Cookies are files with a small amount of data that are commonly used as anonymous unique identifiers.
-These are sent to
+---

+## 2. Children’s Privacy

+This app does **not specifically target children under the age of 13**.
+However, if it becomes known that we have collected personal data from children without parental consent, we will delete it immediately.

+If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact us.

+---

+## 3. Security

+We value your trust and use commercially acceptable means to protect your data.
+However, no method of transmission over the internet or method of electronic storage is 100% secure.

+---

+## 4. Contact Us

+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us:

+📧 **Email:** ipappstech@gmail.com

+---

+## 5. Policy Changes

+We may update this policy